alexfernandez/microprofiler/README.md

 The function `microprofiler.start()` is simply an alias to `process.hrtime()`, which returns time with nanosecond precision.

-After the block of code ends, insert a measurement passing a key:
+To simply measure the number of microseconds elapsed in the block of code, insert a call to `measureFrom()` passing only the `start`:

+    var elapsedUs = microprofiler.measureFrom(start);

+Optionally you may want the microprofiler to keep track of time, then pass a key as the optional second parameter:

     microprofiler.measureFrom(start, 'code');

-Optionally pass a number of requests after which a trace will be shown.

-To show current stats for a given key, use `microprofiler.show()`:
+To show current stats for a given key on demand, use `microprofiler.show()`:

     microprofiler.show('code');

-It will show a line similar to this:
+A line similar to this will be shown:

     [Tue Mar 04 2014 01:40:17 GMT+0100 (CET)] INFO Profiling code: 1000 requests, mean time: 105.76 µs, rps: 9455

+Even simpler, you can also pass an optional number of requests after which stats will be shown:

+    microprofiler.measureFrom(start, 'code', 1000);

+Now the stats will be shown automatically after 1000 requests.

 That is really all there is to it.
 The functions above can be used in asynchronous code without problems.